maximtrp/scikit-na/docs/source/stats.rst

 ===========================  ======  =======  ==========  ======  ======  =============  ========  =====  ==========
 ..
 Age    Cabin    Embarked    Fare    Name    PassengerId    Pclass    Sex    Survived
 ===========================  ======  =======  ==========  ======  ======  =============  ========  =====  ==========
-NA count                     177      687           2          0       0              0         0      0           0
+na_count                     177      687           2          0       0              0         0      0           0
-NA, % (per column)            19.87    77.1         0.22       0       0              0         0      0           0
+na_pct_per_col                19.87    77.1         0.22       0       0              0         0      0           0
-NA, % (of all NAs)            20.44    79.33        0.23       0       0              0         0      0           0
+na_pct_total                  20.44    79.33        0.23       0       0              0         0      0           0
-NA unique (per column)        19      529           2          0       0              0         0      0           0
+na_unique_per_col             19      529           2          0       0              0         0      0           0
-NA unique, % (per column)     10.73    77         100          0       0              0         0      0           0
+na_unique_pct_per_col         10.73    77         100          0       0              0         0      0           0
-Rows left after dropna()     714      204         889        891     891            891       891    891         891
+rows_after_dropna            714      204         889        891     891            891       891    891         891
-Rows left after dropna(), %   80.13    22.9        99.78     100     100            100       100    100         100
+rows_dropna_pct               80.13    22.9        99.78     100     100            100       100    100         100
 ===========================  ======  =======  ==========  ======  ======  =============  ========  =====  ==========

 Those measures were meant to be self-explanatory:

-- *NA count* is the number of NA values in each column.
+- *na_count* is the number of NA values in each column.

-- *NA unique* is the number of NA values in each column that are unique for it, i.e. do not intersect with NA values in the other columns (or that will remain in dataset if we drop NA values in the other columns).
+- *na_unique_per_col* is the number of missing values in each column that are unique to it, meaning they do not overlap with NA values in other columns (or the number of values that would remain in the dataset if we drop rows with NA values from the other columns).

-- *Rows left after dropna()* shows how many rows will be left in a dataset if we apply ``pandas.Series.dropna()`` method to each column.
+- *rows_after_dropna* is the number of rows that would remain in the dataset if we applied ``pandas.Series.dropna()`` method to each column.

 Whole dataset
 -------------

-By default, ``summary()`` function returns the results for each column.
-To get the summary of missing data for the whole DataFrame, we should set ``per_column`` argument to ``False``.
+By default, the ``summary()`` function returns the results for each column.
+To get the summary of missing data for the entire dataset, we should set the ``per_column`` argument to ``False``.

 .. code:: python